 Commoditized industries like travel and retail test heavily to break through on such a massive audience scale.
 In healthcare and pharma, using the testing data to understand script lift and brand recall is an area in which marketers can improve.
 At Underscore, for example, they are testing PMPs on endemic sites with high-quality data partners to target either HCPs or patients.
 With programmatic, there’s no reason to pick – marketers can try both and optimize based on the results.

 Want to learn more?
-Be sure to listen to the full podcast and register for the Virtual Digital Health Forum.
+Be sure to listen to the full podcast.

 Erica Hawthorne, Media Director, Global Digital Lead, has been working as a digital marketing professional for 18 years.
 She has experience creating and managing multi-channel marketing strategies, including creative & content development and media planning.
 Erica is effective at creating and facilitating marketing campaigns for multi-nationals with multiple brands and target markets.